kalekundert/autoclasstoc/docs/advanced_usage.rst

 --------------------------
-With :ext:`autodoc`, it's possible to describe how an object should be documented by including `:meta: <info-field-lists>` fields in that object's docstring.
-These fields can also be used to categorize methods.

-As in the previous section, we'll make a custom section for read-only methods.
-The snippet below shows how such a method might be identified using a meta
+With :ext:`autodoc`, it's possible to describe how an object should be documented by including `:meta: <info-field-lists>` fields in that object's docstring.  :rst:dir:`autoclasstoc` automatically parses these fields and provides them as an argument to :meth:`~autoclasstoc.Section.predicate()`, so they can be easily used to categorize attributes.
+As in the previous example, we'll make a custom section for read-only methods.
+The snippet below shows how such a method might be identified using a meta field:
-field:

 .. code-block:: python